Introducing Open Public

 • if the CLI is used, Linked sessions show funded compute was launched from the right project context

-Donation to project balance to capped compute key to token spend and linked session
+Donation to project balance to compute key with a dollar limit to token spend and linked session

 To correlate spend with the project, we do not need to observe prompts, responses, diffs, files, commits, or pull requests.
 It's a clean, transparent way to ensure the projects you appreciate and rely on won't fall behind the agentic flood.